MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - App Crash Rate: the number of app crashes over number of user sessions, within the selected scope (app, build)
 - App Boot Time: the time it takes from the moment the user opens apps until it's ready for user input, within the selected scope (app, build)
 - App File Open Time (local): the time it takes from the moment the user opens a file from a local drive until the file is ready for user input, within the selected scope (app, build)
-- App File Open Time (SharePoint): the time it takes from the moment the user opens a file from a SharePoint site or OneDrive for Business until the file is ready for user input, within the selected scope (app, build)
+- App File Open Time (SharePoint): the time it takes from the moment the user opens a file from a SharePoint site or Microsoft OneDrive for work and school until the file is ready for user input, within the selected scope (app, build)

 > [!TIP]
 > To learn more about how to interpret trends, see [Performance trends](#performance-trends).